 - Demonstrated understanding of environmental justice issues.

 - Knowledge and background in a broad array of environmental issues.
-Familiarity with North Carolina issues a plus.
+Familiarity with Ohio issues is a plus.

-- Prior experience and knowledge of the legislative process and electoral politics a plus.
+- Prior experience and knowledge of the legislative process and electoral politics are a plus.

 The Sierra Club offers a competitive salary package commensurate with skills and experience plus excellent benefits that include medical, dental, and vision coverage, and a retirement savings 401(k) plan.

-This is a category 4 exempt, non-represented, managerial and/or supervisory position.
+This is a category 4 exempt, non-represented, managerial/supervisory position.